-In other words, don’t write like you are writing a presentation for a company meeting; Write like you’re urgently describing something important, or at least entertainingly bizarre, to your technically-inclined peeps, all sitting around the fire late at night, trading tales of the craft.
+In other words, don’t write like you are writing a presentation for a company meeting; Write like you’re urgently describing something important, or at least entertainingly bizarre, to your technically-inclined peeps, all sitting around the fire (or bar) late at night, trading tales of the craft.

 If you are a standards group or an open source project, we want to hear what you’re doing.
 If you’re company with a unique technical perspective on the market, explain it to us in an elucidated, compelling way.
 If you’ve sussed out a better technique for getting your job done, we want to hear about it.

 A contributed piece doesn’t have to be 3,000 words of heavy teaching.
 It can be 500 words outlining a technical epiphany, a handy technique, or a small lesson learned of some sort.
 Code snippets are fine, as are visualizations, and stats and metrics are always appreciated.

 An example! nearForm’s Mattero Collina submitted “How To Do Microservices with Node.js.”
 Collina brought up the idea that microservices architecture does away with the need of object-oriented modeling.
 You may agree with the idea.
 Or not.
 But our readers found it interesting enough to ponder.
 And, oh yeah, they learned a bit more about nearForm in the reading.